-Easy and elegant, this Chocolate Mint Tart is as delicious, as it is pretty, all decked out in green.
+Easy and elegant, this Chocolate Peppermint Tart is as delicious, as it is pretty, all decked out in green.
 You may know this as a Grasshopper pie, but it is so much more with a rich chocolate crust, creamy chocolate mousse, topped with peppermint flavored whipped cream.
 It is so, so good,

 If you have been looking for a chocolate tart recipe this is one tasty bite of goodness.
 It is simply light and deliciously rich.